abhisektomar1/autocrud-doc/content/docs/welcome.md

 ### Programmatic Access

 We provide the following ways to let users invoke actions in a programmatic way.
-You can use a token (either JWT or Social Auth) to sign your requests for authorization to NocoDB.
+You can use a token (either JWT or Social Auth) to sign your requests for authorization to AutoCRUD.

 - ⚡ &nbsp;REST APIs
-- ⚡ &nbsp;NocoDB SDK
+- ⚡ &nbsp;AutoCRUD SDK
-- ⚡ &nbsp;SQL Access : Run SQL queries on your data source from NocoDB UI itself (Coming soon!)
+- ⚡ &nbsp;SQL Access : Run SQL queries on your data source from AutoCRUD UI itself (Coming soon!)

 ### Sync Schema

-We allow you to sync schema changes if you have made changes outside NocoDB GUI.
+We allow you to sync schema changes if you have made changes outside AutoCRUD GUI.
 However, it has to be noted then you will have to bring your own schema migrations for moving from environment to others.
 See <a href="/data-sources/sync-with-data-source" target="_blank">Sync Schema</a> for details.

 ### Audit